 Now that you know all the barriers, let’s talk through how you can actually achieve inventory visibility.

 Among the most popular methods for improving inventory visibility are using barcode scanners, streamlining inventory tracking, and implementing operations software.

 Barcode scanners are a wonderful way to add efficiency and visibility to your warehouse management.
 When all of your inventory is barcoded, it can quickly be scanned to reveal important product details.
 For instance, where the item is stored and how many units are in stock.

 The beauty of barcodes and barcode scanners is that this technology is universally accepted.
-Meaning, it's used by retailers, suppliers, and manufacturers from all over the world.
-This makes switching 3rd-party logistics providers or scaling up your operations much easier.
+Meaning, it’s used by retailers, suppliers, and manufacturers from all over the world.
+This makes switching to third-party logistics providers or scaling up your operations much easier.

 In addition, barcode readers significantly reduce the number of mistakes you’ll encounter.
 The accuracy of barcodes far exceeds that of manual entry.
 And it ensures the data you’re working with is as precise as possible.

 And perhaps the best part is they can deliver the information you need in just a fraction of a second.
 This can save your team tons of time during the workday, especially compared to the slog of cataloging each inventory item by hand.

 Along with barcode scanners, radio frequency identification (RFID) tags can also improve your warehouse organization and help streamline inventory tracking.
 In fact, RFID scanners can read multiple product codes at once.
 This allows for even more efficient use of your company’s time (and capital).

 When RFID tags are scanned into an Automatic Identification and Data Capture (AIDC) dashboard, it automatically generates a full report on that particular item.